 Compound your investment over time

 The money in your superannuation fund doesn’t just sit there.
 Your fund will invest this money, and you can actually choose where your funds are invested, whether that be high risk or low risk.
-Because your money is being invested, you will earn interest on your balance.
-Over time, this interest will present a significant amount of money.
+Because your money is being invested, you will earn a return on your balance.
+Over time it will grow into a significant amount of money.